hasanberkay4/Multiplayer-Trivia-Game/README.md

 - Mustafa Kepenek

 ## How to Run
 Please give it a try :), just download the client and server side (small files, do not worry).
-All you need to do is open a server and multiple clients input reasonable port and ip values and voila you should be able to interact with GUI.
+All you need to do is open a server and multiple clients, input reasonable port and ip values and voila you should be able to interact with GUI.

 ## Project Summary
 This is a simple quiz game to be played by connected players.
 The application consşsts of two seperate modules: a server, and a client.
 The players will be able to enroll in an open quiz game by connecting to the server or connect and wait until ongoing session ends.